rritchey123/crown-clothing/README.md

 # About The Project

-This is an E-commerce application that mimics the behavior of common online E-commer websites such as Shopify.
+This is mock online clothing store application that mimics the behavior of common online E-commer websites such as Shopify.
 The application was creating using multiple frameworks:
 - React
 - React Router
 - Redux
 - Context API
 - Firebase
 - Styled Components
+- Stripe API

 ## Available Scripts